Chapel Allerton Chapeltown

 Chapel Allerton and Chapeltown are two areas of North Leeds both contained within the Ls7 postcode.

 The name Chapeltown is a shortened name for Chapel Allerton and described the area on the hill with clean air.
 Previously there was no separation of the two areas.
-There were only a few houses when this map was drawn (1858) but within 30 years there were 10s of thousands of houses in the area of Chapel Allerton of Chapel Town.
+There were only a few houses when this map was drawn (1858) but within 30 years there were tens of thousands of houses in the area of Chapel Allerton or Chapel Town.
 By the 1960’s the areas had become distinct from each other.

 - Bentley was the name for most of what we now call Meanwood (Meanwood is split between two postcodes LS6 and LS7)

-What is the Cultural difference between Chapel Allerton and Chapeltown
+What is the Cultural difference between Chapel Allerton and Chapeltown?

 Say Potternewton and people don’t really know where you are talking about.